aidh-ms/pyAKI/docs/docs/guide/preprocessing.md

 results = analyser.process_stays()
 ```

-In case of not specifying Preprocessing, the Analyser will run all five Preprocessing with its default setting.
+In case of not specifying Preprocessing, the Analyser will run all five Preprocessings with its default setting.

 ## Extracting Results for a Single Patient